Walsden railway station: Services

 There is an hourly service (Mondays to Fridays) to Manchester Victoria and Wigan Wallgate southbound and to Leeds via Dewsbury northbound (since the May 2014 timetable change) with extra trains during peak times in each direction (including some trains to Burnley and Blackburn).
 Passengers wishing to access destinations on the route via Halifax during the day now have to change at Todmorden or Hebden Bridge.

-In the evenings and on Sundays, the frequency remains hourly but trains run via Halifax.
+In the evenings, the frequency remains hourly but trains run via Halifax.
+Sundays see the station served hourly by the Blackburn to Manchester and Southport trains.

 History

-It was the only place in Todmorden to be bombed during the Second World War Blitz, probably because the German plane had a leftover bomb after a raid and so dropped it on what appeared to be an important site.

 The station has had problems with flooding for many years, with the most recent bout occurring on 26 December 2015.
 The line was blocked the following day, but reopened to traffic on 28 December.
 Further heavy rain in November 2019 also caused the line to be closed for 24 hours because of high water levels at a river bridge just to the west of the station.